Variational Gaussian Approximation in Replica Analysis of Parametric Models: Introduction

 Despite its strength, the replica method has a major limitation.
 To take quenched averages analytically, one usually has to assume highly idealized data-generating distributions.
 This simplification is required even in problems as basic as the standard linear regression.
 Hence, the replica method has been regarded as a mathematical technique for guessing exact solutions under highly restricted conditions, rather than a tool for predicting universal structures of learning and inference, or for describing the behavior of them in realistic data, although some exceptions exist \cite{NIPS2000_ed519dac, NIPS2001_26f5bd4a,malzahn2002statistical, malzahn2003learning,Malzahn_2005,10.21468/SciPostPhys.4.6.040, NEURIPS2021_9704a4fc, yoshino2020complex,yoshino2023spatially}.

 A particularly notable line of work in the context of learning and inference was provided by the series of studies by Malzahn and Opper \cite{NIPS2000_ed519dac, NIPS2001_26f5bd4a,malzahn2002statistical, malzahn2003learning,Malzahn_2005}.
 By combining the replica method with variational approximations, they successfully obtained an approximate solution to learning curves for Gaussian process regression and hard-margin support vector machines without assuming a concrete data distributions.
-The use of the variational approximation simultaneously offered two important advantages.
-They relax the dependence on overly simplified data distributions and, moreover, it allowed a systematic way of giving approximate predictions even when exact replica calculations were not trivial.
+The use of the variational approximation simultaneously offered three important advantages.
+They relax the dependence on overly simplified data distributions, and it allowed a systematic way of giving approximate predictions even when exact replica calculations were not trivial.
+Moreover, it does not necessarily require taking the thermodynamic limit.
 These advantages may be useful in the analysis of learning with modern complex models.

 However, their analysis was mainly restricted to non-parametric models, and did not address parameter-space formulations that do not necessarily reduce to Gaussian process analyses, which may be more directly relevant to parametric models such as modern neural networks.
 In this work, we investigate the use of variational Gaussian approximation in replica analysis of parametric models.
 As a first step, we represent general asymptotic properties as well as application to linear regression.
 While most of the resulting formulae are already known from mathematical statistics and learning theory, this study represents a methodological step toward relaxing the restricted assumptions of conventional replica analysis of parametric models and may broaden their applicability to a wider class of learning and inference problems.